Explicit bounds for the graphicality of the prime gap sequence: First moment of large prime gaps

 Hence, we establish the following theorem, which will be primarily used to prove Theorem~\ref{MainThm} and Theorem \ref{thm:DPG}. \begin{theorem} Let $x\geq \exp(4\times10^3),\, N\geq 8x^{1/4+\alpha}\log^3x$ with $0<\alpha< 3/4$.
 Then

-where $M(x)$ is the largest prime gaps up to $x$. \end{theorem} \begin{remark} This theorem can be compared with Theorem 1.8 in \cite{EHKMMT}, where the latter assumes {RH}.
+where $M(x)$ is the largest prime gap up to $x$. \end{theorem} \begin{remark} This theorem can be compared with Theorem 1.8 in \cite{EHKMMT}, where the latter assumes {RH}.
 Informally, our result serves as its unconditional counterpart, albeit with a weaker exponent in the upper bound.
 This compromise requires that the subsequent main {Theorem \ref{MainThm}} is vaild only for sufficiently large \(n\). \end{remark} \begin{proof} First note that if $N\ge y$.
 Let $k$ be the integer such that $2^{-k}x<N\leq 2^{-k+1}x$, then we have $S_N(2^{-k}x)=0$ and Let $\eta(t)$ be as in \eqref{ZFR} for $t> 3$.
-By {the dyadic} argument and \eqref{daydic gap summ} we have
+Splitting into dyadic intervals and applying \eqref{daydic gap summ} we have

 Since $\eta(t)$ is decreasing, we obtain

 and with $2^{-k}x\geq N/2$ to get